 What Is Niacinamide?

 Niacinamide or Vitamin B3, also known as nicotinamide, is found in food grains, milk, fish, meat, egg, and certain veggies.
 Synthetic niacinamide is used in many facial serums and lotions because of its skincare benefits.
 This versatile skincare ingredient is lightweight and gets dissolved in the skin easily.
 It hydrates, nourishes your skin and is considered beneficial for acne-prone skin as it controls sebum production.
+Why don't you check out Anveya's 24k Gold Goodbye Acne Kit.
+It comes with a cleanser and serum containing Azelaic Acid, Niacinamide, Tea tree oil, and other ingredients immensely effective in fighting acne.

 Considering Niacinamide is not water-soluble, you will find it formulated in water-based serum.
 While niacinamide is a vital ingredient in many skincare products, it hasn't gathered much attention because it focuses on most skin concerns rather than addressing just one targeted skin problem.